 (This article may or may not contain affiliate links.
 What does that mean?)

 I know, I know.
-When you first hear the word “Ohio,” you immediately think the word “beaches,” right?
+When you first hear the word “Ohio,” you immediately think the word “beaches,” or “beach towns” right?
 No?
 Well, you should and I’ll tell you why.
-In my hometown of Cleveland, there are at least 5 beaches within an hour’s drive of my house.
+In my hometown of Cleveland, there are at least 5 beaches within an hour’s drive of my house filled with picnic shelters, basketball and volleyball courts, outdoor recreation, and other beach life activities.
 And if you’ve never visited a Great Lakes beach on a family trip, you don’t know what you’re missing.
-But, I can tell you.
+But I can tell you.
 You are missing the jellyfish and sharks to start with.
 The waves are more gentle, which is great if you have a little one or a non-swimmer in your family.
-And, if you’re on a budget, Ohio is an affordable family vacation spot.
+And, if you’re on a budget, Ohio is one of the best places for an affordable family vacation.

 Nickel Plate Beach – Huron Ohio